timeflux/burst/README.md

 - Self-paced selection (use left arrow to restart the calibration and right arrow to continue to the evaluation tasks)
 - Zero or more evaluation tasks

+The accumulation and scoring parameters can be controlled in real time from the settings popover by pressing the `s` key.

 When you are done, close the browser tab, and send the `Ctrl+C` command to Timeflux.

 ## Application schema